Yeshey/RecursiveVideoTranscoder/README.md

 **arch**: `sudo pacman -Sy ffmpeg && sudo pacman -Sy curl`

 # Usage
-in terminal `cd` to the desiered directory and run
+no installation required, in terminal `cd` to the desiered directory and run

 ```bash <(curl -s https://raw.githubusercontent.com/Yeshey/RecursiveVideoTranscoder/main/RecursiveVideoTranscoder.sh)``` <br><br> CTRL + C to stop the script.
 Will stop the recoding of the current video and replace it with the old again.